Duilius/DataExtractor/README.md

 Data Extractor with AI

 ##Server
-Ww use Google platform for all !
+We use Google platform for all !